aaronkopplin/cortana/README.md

 - Responses are structured JSON parsed with Pydantic
 - Captures results and learns from what works/doesn’t work
 - Tracks command success or failure to refine future suggestions
+- Maintains the current working directory across commands
+- Built-in `edit` command to modify files from the CLI
+- Multi-step automation plans via the `plan` keyword or `--plan` option

 **Learning System**